A Band with a History

 Recognizing our Roots

 Not all JMC50 members are full-time active in our current line-up.
-We do honor them for their contributions to the Jaguars and Miller’s Cave and for making the music come alive in past performances!
+We do honor them for their contributions to the Jaguars and Miller’s Cave and in JMC50.
+They have all helped contributed to our objective of making the music come alive in past performances!

 Guitar